danbruegge/flaskeleton/web/app/views/backpack/README.md

 Current TODO
 ------------

-* think about the fact to merge the breadcrumb line with the header line
 * clean up the code and the structure
 * add style with current web standards
 * do something cool